 Like most of you, I was raised to become an employee – both at home and in school.

-I’d imagine how lucky they were to formally learn about business, or grow up having parents who can teach them how to properly manage one.
+I’d imagine how lucky they were to formally learn about business.
+More so for those who have entrepreneur parents who can teach them how to start and manage a business.

 First, acquiring academic knowledge and being exposed to a business-minded family, will not necessarily lead an individual to become an entrepreneur.

 And second, which means the entrepreneurial spirit, or a person’s motivation to become an entrepreneur, must come from somewhere else.